 By Michel Fily, May 4th 2019

-Following the success of the first edition, which welcomed 37,600 festival-goers in 10 days, the international Street Art Peinture Fraîche festival returns to Lyon from May 1 to 7, 2020, with a second edition under the sign of innovation.
+Following the success of the first edition, which welcomed 37,600 festival-goers in 10 days, the international Street Art Peinture Fraîche festival was supposed to come back to Lyon last May, with a second edition under the sign of innovation.
+After the difficult period that we have just gone through, the second edition has been postponed, but will take place from October 2 to 25, 2020.
 Its artistic director, Cart 1, whose interview we are republishing below, insisted during the presentation of this new season, on his desire to « not repeat the 2019 edition » – by renewing not only the selection of artists, friends also the space and the scenography of the place – and to « get out of the cliché of the graffiti artist and his bomb », with a strong bias in favor of new technologies. « We invited Motion Designers to work on the entire space of Halle Debourg and 80% of the place will be open to visitors in augmented reality ».
 The festival will also offer ecological workshops on plant Street Art, Light Spray and initiation to creation in augmented reality, a Graffiti Contest on tablets, several conferences, among others on ecology and technologies, finally seven evenings with all genres of music represented.
 The prices remain very affordable for this second edition (5 euros individually), there will be passes and – new – a skip-the-line with the possibility of purchasing tickets in advance on the Internet.
 Watch the festival Facebook page for more information!